 If the property has not been appraised (i.e. a tax sale) then the deposit will be 10% of the starting bid.
 No deposit will be less than $1,000.00.
 This amount will need to be given to the Sheriff’s Deputy as soon as all of the sales for that day are completed.
 If you do not have the money to put down at the time of the sale then you cannot bid on the properties.
 We will accept a personal check or a certified check for the deposit.
 The remainder of the money will be due in 30 – 90 days depending on how long the paperwork (confirmation of sale) takes to get filed.
 If you cannot complete the purchase for any reason, you may be cited for Contempt of Court.
 You could also lose your deposit (or more).

 There is also a Purchaser Information Form that will need to be filled out by purchaser, whether it is the lienholder or a 3rd party.
-This form will updated and on our website shortly.
 The form asks for information on whose name the property should be deeded to and that information must be known at time of sale.
 Once this form is filled out, changes to the deed may only be made with a court order.

 NOTE: Any checks that are returned for insufficient funds could result in criminal charges.